Laing O’Rourke Australia | NHVR Issues Enforceable Undertaking

 26th May 2020

-- In the lead up to the alleged breaches over a 7 month period, Transport for NSW detected two significant mass breaches, during which time Laing O’Rourke was experiencing issues with Mass Management.
+- In the lead up to the alleged breaches over a 7 month period, Transport for NSW detected two significant mass breaches.
+Laing O’Rourke was experiencing issues with Mass Management.

 Importantly though, rather than the outcome undertaken by the regulator being a punitive outcome for the business faced with the action, the enforceable undertaking focuses on initiatives designed to remedy the situation.
 In this case, the Regulator outlined that Laing O’Rourke was required to;

 - Weigh all Heavy Vehicles that carry plant or equipment (Including individual axles),

 - Develop and deliver Chain of Responsibility training courses, face to face workshops and demonstrate compliance,

 - Develop and deliver a Supply Chain workshop for small to medium business, and

 - Trial on-board weigh systems that alert the operators of the vehicles to potential risks when the weight on any pre-programmed axle group is close to the overload limit.

 MAEZ has been exposed to multiple businesses with Mass challenges and a lack of understanding or education on what a mass or axle limit may be.
 It is one of the most challenging aspects for many Supply Chains to manage and ensure safety because the resources aren’t necessarily easy to implement or inexpensive to operate.

 However, MAEZ has provided the same business with training and helpful outcomes for businesses to utilise, even when remote, to ensure compliance with the restrictions in their respective states of operation.